BellaTheAlien/cmpm-121-f25-NeilaMiranda/README.md

+Section activity for 10/1/2025, Edited by Neila Miranda:
-This section activity is intended to introduce you to many of the tools and workflows that we'll use in CMPM 121, Game Development Patterns.
+Intended to introduce many of the tools and workflows that will be use in CMPM 121.

+The project is to make the counter update in the console log, however there is not chnage in the page visually and the counter stays the same.

+Bellow are some of the key tools and workflows for me to refrence later:

 Key tools: